Doutor Lourenço Peixinho Avenue: 1920s

 The first construction project on the Avenue entered the Aveiro Municipal Chamber in 1920 and corresponded to a housing building by João da Maia de Fonseca e Silva.
 On 21 April 1921, a request from Artur Trindade for the construction of his house in the "New Avenue", designed by the architect Francisco Augusto da Silva Rocha, was submitted.
 These two houses no longer exist, having been demolished in the meantime.
 Both were single-family dwellings, with two floors and a small attic.

 In 1923, António Simões Cruz had a house built by the same architect (Francisco Rocha), which followed the typology of the previous ones.
 This building still exists, being considered the oldest of this Avenue.
 It is usually called Vivenda Lígia, because it has a small tile panel with that name.
 In late 2021, a renovation work began for a luxury enterprise.

 In the same year, the Manuel Maria Moreira Building was designed, located in the corner between the Avenue and Engenheiro Oudinot Street.
-Designed by Jaime Inácio dos Santos, it is marked by a cylindrical tower in the corner, with classical elements, including stonecraft, the platiband, the pediment, as well as more traditional elements, such as the cement plastered cornice and the frieze of the tiles.
+Designed by Jaime Inácio dos Santos, it is marked by a cylindrical tower in the corner, with classical elements, including stonecraft, the platband, the pediment, as well as more traditional elements, such as the cement plastered cornice and the frieze of the tiles.
 Although its affiliation with the Art Nouveau and Art Deco movements of the region is evident, the project essentially reveals the eclecticism characteristic of many buildings by this architect, who was responsible for the public works of Aveiro and author of a set of buildings that stand out both for their structures and for their ornamentation, especially with regard to the use of polychrome tiles on the façades, and which contributed to highlight the city in the panorama of Portuguese pre-modernist architecture.
 Standing out from the surrounding buildings by its imposing dimensions, the Building is characterized by its balance, elegance in the treatment of the façades and by the diversity of styles applied, particularly the neoclassical notes.
 This buding is classified as a Monument of Public Interest (Monumento de Interesse Público – MIP) and is still in use, being currently composed of commercial first and second floor and residential attic.